 Registration with the ICO

-If you handle personal information, you may need to register as a data controller with the ICO.
+If you handle personal data, you may need to register as a data controller with the Information Commissioner’s Office.
 Registration is a statutory requirement and every organisation that processes personal information must register with the ICO, unless they are exempt.
 Failure to register is a criminal offence.

 If you are not sure if you need to register with the ICO you can complete our registration self-assessment.